vippsas/vipps-developers/faqs/common-problems-faq.md

 ## Why are the customer names not shown on the transaction overview?

-Vipps is anonymous be default: Users can pay with Vipps without sharing their personal data with the merchant.
+Vipps is anonymous, by default: Users can pay with Vipps without sharing their personal data with the merchant.
 Merchants can use the built-in functionality to get the user's consent to share personal data - such as phone number, name, e-mail address and address.
 See
 [Userinfo](https://developer.vippsmobilepay.com/docs/APIs/userinfo-api)